Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 The Significance and Implication of this Festival

-However, it was also time where the Gaels honoured the Spirit world and the Aging Deities.
+However, it was also a time when the Gaels honoured the Spirit world and the Aging Deities.
 Those deities include a list of gods and goddesses that Gaelic Ireland used to worship in pagan times.
 The list includes Espona, Morgan, God Mabon, The Green Man, Pamona and the Muses, Modron Goddess, and more.

 Special Foods Eaten During Mabon Festival

-So, Mabon is considered the break where they enjoy their personal achievements.
+So, Mabon is considered the break where they enjoy their achievements.
 The most significant foods of Mabon include potatoes, apples, bread, onions, pomegranates, and carrots.
-There are definitely more foods, but those are the ones that people most enjoy in Mabon.
+There are more foods, but those are the ones that people most enjoy in Mabon.

 SAMHAIN

 Samhain has always been related to darkness.
-It is also the synonym of Halloween; people actually regard it as Celtic Halloween.
+It is also the synonym of Halloween; people regard it as Celtic Halloween.
 Many sources have professed that American Halloween had probably originated from the Samhain festival.

 The Celtic Version of Halloween